HVR88/Limbo-DEV/README.md

 For best metadata enrichment, set API keys for TheAudioDB and Fanart.tv via `TADB_KEY` and `FANART_KEY` (in `overlay/deploy/lm-bridge-settings.yml` or via environment variables).

-## Step 8: Initialize LMBRIDGE Cache DB and MusicBrainz Indexes
+## Initialize LMBRIDGE Cache DB and MusicBrainz Indexes

 This repo includes `scripts/init-mbdb.sh` to handle the database prep that used to be done inside the mirror stack.